baileyluTCD/rp2040nix/docs/src/packages.md

   {
     # The name of the package you wish to build
     pname,
+    # The version of the package to build
+    version,
     # The package's source code directory
     src,
     # Any extra flags you want to append to `cmake`.
 Optional